 - You receive a phone call from someone claiming to be from Microsoft or Windows or Apple.
-They tell you that your computer has issues and you need to let them onto your computer to fix the issue.
+They tell you that your computer has issues and you need to let them onto your computer to fix them.
 This is an attempt to use fear as a motivator.

 - An email comes to you stating that a friend is in trouble, lost their wallet, has no money, and can’t get home.
 This is an attempt to appeal to your willingness to help others.

 - Congratulations!
 Someone emails you because you’ve been recommended to help them move some money from their country to the US.
 And, if you’re willing to help, they will give you a percentage of the money.
 This is an attempt to tap into your dreams.
 Who wouldn’t like some easy money?

 Those are the three methods I see being used: using fear as a motivator; appealing to your willingness to help others; and, attempting to tap into your dreams.

 My very first YouTube video addressed an example of how scammers will use fear to trick you into doing something you shouldn’t do.
 If you haven’t watched this before, now would be a good time.

 In my post, Bahamian Alert, I give a perfect example of this type of scamming.
 When Hurricane Dorian hit the Bahamas in 2019, email Inboxes were inundated with fake emails asking people to donate to help.
 These weren’t from legitimate charities but, rather from crooks.
 The scammers tried to make a profit from people’s willingness to help others.

 Example of Attempting To Tap Into Your Dreams